 The tone balanced clarity with empathy: direct and action-oriented for compliance requirements ("Before you start CPT work, get approval"), supportive during complex processes and consistently jargon-free to reduce anxiety around high-stakes decisions.

-9 months (project kickoff to launch)
+9 months (project kickoff to delivery)

-Content audit of 100+ existing pages with migration recommendations.
+Content audit of 200+ existing pages with migration recommendations.

 Information architecture redesign from topic-based to population-based navigation.